 This classification cannot be used for unskilled employees performing work in other trades OR for employees in other trades that handle their own materials and/or must clean up after their work is performed.
-Employees must be paid in accordance with the work they perform without regard to skill.
+Employees must be paid in accordance with the type of work being performed without regard to skill.